meyfa/wg-system/README.md

 ### Dependency management

 To install a new dependency, you have to decide: is it needed everywhere, like ESLint?
-Is it required by `server.js`?
+Is it required by `server.ts`?
 If the answer was 'yes' to at least one of these questions, install the dependency to the root folder (e.g. `npm i express`).
 Otherwise, install it to the appropriate workspace: `npm i -w frontend react`.